 I used to have a page with guest posting guidelines.
 I don’t anymore.
 But I will still publish guest posts.
 I don’t care if you make a living as a content marketer or a search engine optimizer but try to personalize your email to me.
 Accept the fact there is a difference between guest blogging and article marketing, as Ann Smarty elaborates in this table:

 |Guest posting||Article Marketing|

 |Unique content?||Yes, absolutely||No (“spunn” content is NOT unique.
 Period)|

 |Extra links? (to your article)||Yes!||Hardly possible|

 |Boosting reputation?||Yes! (if you are great)||Maybe (if you are great!)|

 It’s interesting that your focus is on emerging media, because I own/operate a very popular forum and blog; CreditCardForum.com.
 On behalf of my site I do quite a bit of guest posting and take pride in the fact that I don’t write the cookie-cutter and bare minimum “guest posts” that a lot of people churn out these days, ha.
 Is there any particular topic you would like to see me cover?
 I reviewed your archives showing the last 100 articles and here are a few ideas that popped into my head from looking at those…

 [Mike shared three sample titles and related content.]

 Would you like me to write up one of these?
 Or something else?
 Just let me know what’s best for you.

 Show me you are a person and I’ll be your best friend.
-But the moment your email about guest blogging opportunities turns into a spamfest of SEO qualifications, pluralized pronouns, and irrelevant content you make it painstakingly clear you never visited my blog, commented here, or would ever think of replying to my readers liking what you have to say.
+But the moment your email seeking guest blogging opportunities turns into a spamfest of SEO qualifications, pluralized pronouns, and irrelevant content, you make it painstakingly clear you never visited my blog, shared a post, or would ever think of talking about your passion to my readers.